amadeohm/amadeohm/README.md

 - 👋 Hi, I’m @amadeohm
-- 👀 I’m interested in AI - Vision - Robotics & Drones - Healthcare
+- 👀 I’m interested in AI - Computer Vision - Robotics & Drones - AI Applications in Healthcare
 - 🌱 I’m currently learning AI (not only LLM's)
 - ⚡ Fun fact: on my 4th year of AI Bachelor Degree on UPC-FIB, currently based on Denmark 🇩🇰